12 of the best things to do in Wānaka for adventure lovers

 8. Go wine tasting at local cellar doors

 Central Otago is one of New Zealand’s best wine regions.
-It’s known for producing world-leading Pinot Noirs, which distill the flavours of the dry soils and mountainous region into sumptuous reds.
+It’s known for producing world-leading Pinot Noirs, but my favourite varietal has to be the Rieslings from the area.

 Aitken’s Folly is another family-run Wanaka vineyard offering tastings on the outskirts of town.